 “Can I interrupt you for a moment?
 It will only be for a second.”

 “Researchers estimate that workers are interrupted every 11 minutes and then spend almost a third of their day recovering from these distractions.
-And yet amid all of this we still assume we can rise about ti and do what has to be done within our deadlines.” (via Gary Keller, The One Thing)
+And yet amid all of this we still assume we can rise about it and do what has to be done within our deadlines.” (via Gary Keller, The One Thing)

 This post isn’t a complaint.
-This post is pointed towards a, “What do we do?” question.
+The question is, “How do we handle interruptions?”
 The best choice, in my estimation, is to communicate our needs to others.
-Ask clients, and clients ask contractors, how do you want to be reached?
+Ask your clients, and clients ask your contractors, how do you want to be reached?
 What is your preferred form of communication when it is not an emergency?

 How do you handle interruptions?
 How do you bookmark your thoughts when you are interrupted?